MirAlexSky/obsidian-telegram-notifier/README.md

 	 You should see something like "chat":{"id":123456789, copy the "id" number (123456789) - this is your `Chat ID`.

 4. Fill `Bot Token` and `Chat ID` in the plugin settings and add other information as you choose.
-5. Reload plugin after configuring it.
+5. Reload the obsidian after configuring the plugin.
 6. Done!

 ### :bell: Sending Notifications